Employability Programme for Youth in Slums

 Report Duration: October 2017 – December 2017

 The sector has been divided into formal and non-formal trainings:

 1) Formal training program: Udaan

 2) Informal training program: Nirman

-3) Informal training program for Women in Nontraditional livelihoods: Women at Work
+3) Informal training program for Women: Women at Work

 Udaan program provides livelihood training to youth from vulnerable backgrounds and give them an equal opportunity to employability.
 The courses selected for the programs are also a result of market research and need assessment program from the community itself.
 The courses that are currently offered in this program are as follows: